recetas/recetas/README.md

   If other people now run ``git pull origin master``, they will receive the changes you just made.

+### Updating the github.io pages

+All recipes can be viewed online at http://recetas.github.io.
+To update the recetas stored there, run:

+    ```
+    cd ~/git/recetas/doc
+    make gh
+    ```

+Currently this will upload all images again, even if they are already there---so this may take a while if the internet connection is slow.

 ### Contact
 Karen E. Cuculiza Mendoza, karen dot cuculiza at gmail dot com